 If you’re really on top of it, try to have your stomacher done before your friend comes over to help you with the fitting.
 Then she can help you pin in the stomacher to see how it looks.
 Judy also showed me a trick where you take a piece of tracing paper and have your friend trace your stomacher so that you know exactly how much will be showing once everything is pinned in.
 That way you know how wide to make the bows that decorate the stomacher.

-It took Judy re-iterating to me a couple times before I finally managed to make it stick but the petticoat on a francaise is not actually under the dress, it’s the actual skirt.
-So we took to calling the quilted petticoat the “underskirt”, just so I could have different terminology and stop getting confused.
+It took Judy re-iterating to me a couple times before I finally managed to make it stick but the petticoat on a francaise is the actual skirt.
+I found it really confusing because in modern day terms, a petticoat goes under a skirt and isn’t seen.

 The pattern has a bunch of math to calculate how much fabric you need for the petticoat.
 That part went ok for me.
 The confusion started when I was trying to follow the directions to assemble it all.
 I’m going to go step by step following the numbers on the pattern in the “Layout and Cutting” section for the petticoat, and add my little footnotes.